witherhalo/witherhalo/README.md

 # ୧ ‧₊˚ 🥩🦴 ⋅
-> hi, im witherhalo, uhh most people call me wither, some call me halo and a small amount of people call me skye. i use mainly use he/him/bone/bones but asking is appreciated. omnisexual and genderfluid and a bunch of other stuffs. i really like Wither Skeleton if you couldn't tell (especially Wither from Monster School) -
+> hi, im witherhalo, uhh most people call me wither, some call me halo and a small amount of people call me skye. i mainly use he/him/bone/bones but asking is appreciated. omnisexual and genderfluid and a bunch of other stuffs. i really like Wither Skeleton if you couldn't tell (especially Wither from Monster School) -